zama-ai/concrete-ml/use_case_examples/cifar_10_with_model_splitting/README.md

-# CIFAR-10 FHE classification with 8-bit split VGG
+# CIFAR-10 classification with a split clear/FHE model

-In this [notebook](./Cifar10.ipynb) we show how to compile a splitted VGG-like model to classify CIFAR-10 images in FHE.
+In this [notebook](./Cifar10.ipynb) we show how train and compile a FHE VGG-like model to achieve a good speed/accuracy tradeoff on CIFAR-10 images.

-At the time of writing this notebook we have a 8-bit constraint on the accumulator size to be able to compile to FHE.

-Thus we trained a VGG-Model with pruning and 2-bit weights to try to satisfy this constraint.
+## Model design

+As there is a trade-off between accumulator bit-width and FHE inference speed, this tutorial targets 8-bit accumulators, to achieve faster FHE inference times.
+Moreover, we split the model in two parts to allow higher precision in the input layer.
+For the FHE part of the model, we used pruning and 2-bit weights to try to satisfy this constraint.

-The first layer of any deep vision model usually being one of the main bottlenecks, with regard to the accumulator size constraint, we opted for splitting the model into 2 sub-modules:
+The first layer of any deep vision model processes the raw images that are usually represented using 8-bit integers.
+With respect to FHE constraints, such large bit-widths for inputs are a bottleneck with regards to the accumulator size constraint.
+Therefore, we opted to split the model into 2 sub-models:

 - The first layer of the VGG model will run in floats and in clear,
 - The rest of the network will run in integers and in FHE.

-The method is generic and can be applied to any model.
-Also, one thing that we should note, is that we could do any arbitrary number of computation before and after the FHE computations.
-Any of these clear-data computations would have to be done on the client side.
-By splitting a model this way we can preserve a decent accuracy, by reducing the impact of the quantization necessary for FHE computations, while preserving privacy with FHE.
-But that means that the compilation and serving processes are a bit more intricate We showcase how to compile this split model in the [following notebook](./Cifar10.ipynb).
+The method is generic and can be applied to any neural network model, but the compilation and deployment steps are a bit more intricate in this case.
+We show how to compile this split model in the [notebook](./Cifar10.ipynb).

+## Running this example

 To run this notebook properly you will need the usual Concrete-ML dependencies plus the extra dependencies from `requirements.txt` that you can install using `pip install -r requirements.txt` .